 When Rabbi Polish announced in 1979 that he would retire the following year, a search and screen committee was formed to select his successor.
 In June 1980, Rabbi Emeritus Peter S. Knobel became our second Senior Rabbi.
 Rabbi Knobel made significant contributions to the Beth Emet community and the Reform Judaism community-at-large.
 Among his many accomplishments, Rabbi Knobel chaired the editorial committee for the movement's current prayerbook, Mishkan T'filah, and is also a former president of the Central Conference of American Rabbis (CCAR).

 In 1982, Beth Emet's first full-time Cantor, Jeffrey Klepper, joined the congregation.
 Cantor Klepper played a large role in forming the Beth Emet choir, and his enthusiasm and energy did much to enhance our worship experience.
 When he announced his departure in 2001, Cantor Gershon Silins was selected to succeed him and served until 2003.
 From 2004-2009, Cantor Erin Frankel was Beth Emet's third invested cantor.
 Cantor Arik Luck joined our team of clergy in 2009 and brought many innovative and traditional musical arrangements to the pulpit during his time at Beth Emet.
-In the summer of 2015, Cantor Susan Lewis Friedman was welcomed as Beth Emet's fifth Cantor.
-Cantor Friedman's vitality and classical training greatly complements Beth Emet's worship services.
+In the summer of 2015, Cantor Susan Lewis Friedman was welcomed as Beth Emet's fifth Cantor incorporating her vitality and classical training to complement Beth Emet's worship services.
+In July 2019, Cantor Rabbi Kyle Cotler began his tenure at Beth Emet bringing with him a musical legacy of his own - a fourth-generation cantor, and a first-generation Rabbi.

 In 2002, Beth Emet's weekly soup kitchen opened its doors for the first time and still feeds approximately 100 diners a nutritious meal every Wednesday evening.
 Led by congregants and powered solely by volunteers from both within and outside of the Beth Emet community, our soup kitchen is indicative of Beth Emet's continued commitment to social action and tzedakah.